 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Texas Tech, approximately 44% of students took out student loans averaging $8,237 a year.
-That adds up to $32,948 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Texas Tech, approximately 43% of students took out student loans averaging $7,949 a year.
+That adds up to $31,796 over four years for those students.

-The student loan default rate at Texas Tech is 6.0%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at Texas Tech is 6.5%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 Texas Tech University Undergraduate Student Diversity